gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 ...
 ```

-The full strategy has 60 lines that I omit for brevity.
-If you're curious, you can [view it on GitHub](https://github.com/gukoff/ballmer_puzzle?tab=readme-ov-file#winning-strategy).
+The complete strategy consists of 60 lines, which I have omitted for brevity.
+If you are interested, you can [view it on GitHub](https://github.com/gukoff/ballmer_puzzle?tab=readme-ov-file#winning-strategy).

 ## Conclusion

-If you consider winning (at least) 7 cents per game a good use of your time, you should absolutely play this game with Steve Ballmer next time he offers.
+If you find winning (at least) 7 cents per game worth your time, then you should definitely play this game with Steve Ballmer the next time he offers.